orenbenkiki/flameview/README.md

       --minpercent PERCENT  The minimal percent of the entries to display;
                             default: 0.1 (1/1000 of the total)
-      --sortby SORT_KEY     How to sort nodes: name (default) - lexicographically, size - by the size data
-      --inverted            If specified, generate an inverted (icicles) graph.
+      --sortby SORT_KEY     How to sort nodes: name (default) - lexicographically, size - by the size data, input - by input order --inverted            If specified, generate an inverted (icicles) graph.
       --title TITLE         An optional title for the HTML document; default:
                             "Flame Graph" or "Icicle Graph"